- travel across or through；extend across or through

 - ▪ a zigzag course taken by a ship because winds or currents prevent it from sailing directly towards its destination.

 - 2. a part of a structure that extends or is fixed across something there were three jewels in the traverse of the cross and four in the body

 - ▪ a gallery extending from side to side of a church or other building.

-- 3. a mechanism enabling a large gun to be turned to face a different direction they had been practicing firing at multiple targets, using the power traverse
+- 3. a mechanism enabling a large gun to be turned to face a different direction they had been practising firing at multiple targets, using the power traverse

 - ▪ the sideways movement of a part in a machine.

-- 4. a single line of survey, usually plotted from compass bearings and chained or paced distances between angular points.
+- 4. a single line of survey, usually plotted from compass bearings and measured distances between successive points.